Pieces of slowly roasted pork belly are tossed in a sauce made from gochujang, a Korean fermented red pepper paste, cashew butter and melted butter.

 This is one of those recipes where I have to be careful not to eat the whole thing while I am taste testing because I have zero self-restraint.
 Lettuce wraps are a refreshing, healthy and fresh alternative to tortillas.

 It’s hot, sticky, sweet.
 This Chinese American chicken commonly found on takeout menus is the perfect combination of sweet, tangy and citrus flavors.
 The chicken is marinated in orange juice to add an extra kick of citrus while tenderizing the meat.
-Small pieces of the chicken are then dredged and fried to a golden crisp before being coated in the sauce.
-I like to toss the chicken in the sauce rather than adding the sauce to the pan for it to caramelize so that the chicken remains crispy.

 The name for this Taiwanese dish actually comes from the original recipe for this dish that called for equal cups of soy sauce, rice wine and sesame oil.